 Nonverbal communication skills are a crucial part of articulating your message.
 People often rely primarily on nonverbal cues to derive the meaning of the message.
 This makes it vital that you work on improving your nonverbal communication skills.

-Communication skills are critical in all aspects of life.
+Communication skills are critical in all aspects of life, whether verbal, nonverbal, or written communication.
 Improving your communication skills requires understanding the differences between verbal and nonverbal communication.
-Simply understanding cues such as maintaining eye contact and using body language that shows you are interested in what the speaker has to say can go a long way toward achieving effective communication.
+Simply understanding communication cues, such as maintaining eye contact and using body language that shows you are interested in what the speaker has to say, can go a long way toward achieving effective communication.